WUTV: Newscasts

-On July 1, 2021, WUTV introduced a new in-house newscast; it used resources from other Sinclair-owned stations in the state of New York, with its anchors based out of WSTM-TV in Syracuse and its weather and sports segments produced from WHAM-TV in Rochester.
+After eight years of carrying another station's newscast, Sinclair moved in 2021 to staff up its own Buffalo newsroom of 10 multimedia journalists.
+The newscast debuted on July 1, 2021; it used resources from other Sinclair-owned stations in the state of New York, with its anchors based out of WSTM-TV in Syracuse and its weather and sports segments produced from WHAM-TV in Rochester.
 The program failed to make much of a ratings impression; in the November 2022 sweeps period, the WIVB–WNLO newscast attracted four times as many viewers.
 As a result, Sinclair discontinued it effective January 27, 2023, with Sinclair's national news service, The National Desk, airing in its stead.
 Four people lost their jobs: a news director, two reporters, and a photographer.